-Authority: The Commission holds public hearings on all matters relating to development and zoning within the City of Laurel.
+The Commission holds public hearings on all matters relating to development and zoning within the City of Laurel.
 The Commission is empowered to render decisions by resolution on all site plans, subdivision applications, sign and parking modifications, forest conservation plans, and record plats.
 In addition, the Commission hears testimony and submits recommendations to the Board of Appeals and the City Council on issues such as variances, special exceptions, zoning map amendments, and overlay applications.
-The City of Laurel Master Plan (last revised in September 2007), the City of Laurel Zoning Ordinance, and the City of Laurel Subdivision Regulations provide the Planning Commission with the standards by which plans are reviewed.
+The City of Laurel Master Plan, the City of Laurel Zoning Ordinance, and the City of Laurel Subdivision Regulations provide the Planning Commission with the standards by which plans are reviewed.

-Meetings: The Commission meets regularly each month, in the Council Chambers of City Hall at 8103 Sandy Spring Road, Laurel, MD.
-Click here to access the Calendar for dates and times.
-For the agenda for the next meeting of the Planning Commission, click here.
+The Commission meets regularly each month, in the Council Chambers of the Laurel Municipal Center at 8103 Sandy Spring Road, Laurel, MD.

 The Public is welcomed and encouraged to attend.
-For information regarding agendas or related information call the Department of Community Planning and Business Services at 301-725-5300, extension 2303.
+For information regarding agendas or related information call the Department of Economic and Community Development at 301-725-5300, extension 2303.